xinxueHEAI/ML_private/README.md

 ### DS/MLE Interview Cheatsheet

 *The term 'Data Scientist' is too broad.
 You NEED to know what your expertise is and what kind of DS aligns better with your career goals.
-That is, before applying for the positions, read carefully about the job descriptions.
-In general, here are what the job description would indicate*
+That is, before applying for positions, read the job descriptions carefully.
+In general, here is what the job description would indicate*
 - Data Scientist (Analytics): product driven, very analytical, visualization, sql intensive, ab testing, work intensively with product manager + products + propose/ validate ideas around products
 - Data Scientist (Engineering): statistical + ML modeling, ab testing, optimization; work along with engineers; write production code
 - Machine Learning Engineer:  DL, CV and/or NLP, real time serving, recommendation system; full-stack of ML serving pipelines